 Elements of Deterrence

 Classical deterrence theory developed in response to the nuclear threats of the Cold War.
 Strategists since have stretched it into new concepts such as "cross-domain deterrence" and "integrated deterrence" to encompass emerging threats in the land, sea, air, space, and cyber domains.
-Any attempt to combine disparate instruments of policy will face a number of obvious challenges in practice, to include the development of common doctrine and infrastructure, the coordination of strategy and operations, and political friction with bureaucratic interests and coalition partners.
-But practice is not the only problem.
-A deeper question is whether integrated deterrence is even possible in principle.
+Whatever the problem, deterrence seems like the solution.
+But perhaps we are asking too much from it.

 If war is the continuation of politics by other means, then the diversity of means in modern warfare suggests a diversity of political effects.
 Some force structures and postures are useful for fighting particular kinds of wars.
 Others are effective for warning adversaries of consequences or demonstrating resolve.
 Still others may accomplish these goals at lower political cost, or with greater strategic stability.
 Deterrence strategy is not simply a matter of integrating various tools, therefore, but of figuring out why to use them in the first place.

-This book presents theoretical and empirical findings from a decade-long research endeavor on ''cross-domain deterrence'' sponsored by the U.S. Department of Defense Minerva Initiative, building on a previous edited volume on that topic.
-We did not elaborate on our own views in that volume in any detail, partly because our goal was to canvas the state of the art, and partly because our views were still evolving.
-Since then, we have published a series of peer-reviewed articles on deterrence (together, separately, and with colleagues).
+This book presents theoretical and empirical findings from a decade-long research endeavor on ''cross-domain deterrence'' sponsored by the U.S. Department of Defense Minerva Initiative, building on a previous edited volume.
+We have since published a series of peer-reviewed articles on deterrence (together, separately, and with colleagues).
 Each of these articles has presented a portion of our reasoning, along with some empirical findings.
 Yet the respective strands have never been brought together in one place.
 This book accomplishes that and more.

 I The Ends and Means of Deterrence